WooCommerce vs. Shopify: An In-Depth Guide

 - Analytics features to track your traffic, earnings, and more.

 Since WooCommerce runs on WordPress, you can also add just about any feature to your store by using WooCommerce themes and WordPress plugins.
-There is also a store full of extensions you can download and install on your site, which will add new payment gateways, shipping options, social media integration, and more.
+There is also a store full of extensions you can download and install on your site, which will add new payment options (learn about payment gateways and transaction fees), shipping options, social media integration, and more.